-The mandation date for MTD for corporation tax is over five years away, and much can change in that period.
+The mandation date for MTD for corporation tax is six or seven years away, and much can change in that period.

 It is envisaged that filing deadlines for corporation tax and Companies House may be aligned.
 The treatment of profits and expenses for accounting and tax reporting may also be aligned more closely.